xtdb/xtdb-tutorial/4-bitemporality.nextjournal.md

 > *2115-02-22T13:38:20*
 >
 > ### Additional information:
 > *We have lost a lot of our records in a flood.
-I think it is prudent to start storing our data digitally.
-It is important to track policy holders' level of cover at the time of the incident.
-We have read a lot about the conveniences of xtdb's bitemporality in this situation.
-We need you to help us get up and running.
-Please send someone quickly though - the waters are rising.*
+> I think it is prudent to start storing our data digitally.
+> It is important to track policy holders' level of cover at the time of the incident.
+> We have read a lot about the conveniences of xtdb's bitemporality in this situation.
+> We need you to help us get up and running.
+> Please send someone quickly though - the waters are rising.*

-Outside your ship you are met by a panicked looking Lyndon.
+Outside your ship, you are met by a panicked looking Lyndon.

 > Thank goodness you’re here.
 >
-> We need you to show us how to put our customers information into xtdb in order of time.
-Working with insurance claims, we should be able to easily look back in time at what type of coverage the customer had at the time of the incident.
+> We need you to show us how to put our customers' information into xtdb in order of time.
+> Working with insurance claims, we should be able to easily look back in time at what type of coverage the customer had at the time of the incident.
 >
 > Are you able to help us?
 >